Transvestite: 1 / Scooter: 0

 To further compound this indignity, as I walked back into the cafe after setting my scooter back upright, a young man sitting outside who had had the benefit of witnessing these events asked me, “So was that like an ex-girlfriend or something?”

-To be fair, this woman’s behaviors were totally in keeping with those of my ex-wife, so kudos to that guy sipping his coffee for having the discerning eye to ascertain that I am precisely the sort of fuck-up who would get involved with someone who would walk up a busy street and push over a stranger’s scooter simply because they were having a bad day.
+To be fair, this woman’s behaviors were totally in keeping with those of my ex-wife, so kudos to that guy for having the discerning eye to ascertain that I am precisely the sort of fuck-up who would get involved with someone who would walk up a busy street and push over a stranger’s scooter simply because they were having a bad day.